 Summer Rays - Toyohashi

-We are located in Columbia City at 3820 S Ferdinand St (next door to Jones BBQ).
+Rookies Sports Bar in Colombia City We are located in Columbia City at 3820 S Ferdinand St (next door to Jones BBQ).
 We invite you to come by for your favorite sporting event, Happy Hour or Sunday Brunch and enjoy our excellent food in our comfortable confines, featuring reclaimed floors and bartops as well as custom artwork, and of course, 12 flat-screen TVs.

-The thought has been that women can’t have both success and a successful partner at the same time, and there’s been lots of tongue clucking over that.
+Don Draper Is An Alpha Male from Gynomite The thought has been that women can’t have both success and a successful partner at the same time, and there’s been lots of tongue clucking over that.
 Women are said to be “dating down” with someone less because they’re too focused on their careers to find a “good man”.

 But fuck that.

-In this brilliant Psychology Today article written by Marcia Reynolds, she proposes the incredibly obvious and yet unmentioned idea that once you take away a need for financial support, perhaps what women want from men is emotional support.
+In this brilliant Psychology Today article written by Marcia Reynolds, she proposes the incredibly obvious and yet unmentioned idea that once you take away a need for financial support, perhaps what women want from men is emotionalsupport.
 They don’t need someone to be daddy, they just need someone to be there for them and help out with day-to-day stuff, like a grownup.
 Like women have always done.

 ''What do you look for in a city?''
 It's a question Roger Morgan, the civic pioneer at the heart of Lynch's novel, asks more than once, referring to his drizzly hometown of Seattle.
 Truth Like the Sun skips through the city's history from 1962, when Morgan helps organize the World's Fair that put it on the map, to 2001, when he decides to run for mayor.
 Lynch presents the more recent chapters through the eyes of an ambitious muckraker pillaging Morgan's closets for skeletons, and it's the author's own journalistic eye for detail that turns the stereotypically gray city into something vibrantly colorful.
-B+
+B+ Review by Keith Staskiewicz Great.
+Another book I want to read.
+What a great problem.

 One’s a starving, militant rebel living in a post-apocalyptic world.
 The other is a fashion-forward teen thriving on a bright Orlando soundstage.
 What do they have in common?
 One clearly versatile writer: Suzanne Collins.